Who doesn’t want a sculpted, powerful physique that turns heads?

 Remember, your shoulder muscles might not be as macho as your chest muscles, so they need extra TLC.

-Ready for the golden rules of bench pressing without the ouch?
+Let’s get into the golden rules of bench pressing without the ouch.

 1. Know Your Shoulder Joint Range Of Motion